Watch our video on how to use swing trading strategies and setups that work.

 A close below the 9 ema on the daily chart would be a potential sign of weakness and time to either take your profits or cut your losses.
 Also, be aware of your stop from the low of that previous candle to determine if you're going to stay in the trade.

 Many of times a stock will doji below the 9 and then will bounce causing a fake out.
 This will cause you to stop out prematurely.
 Just be aware and follow the technicals to determine your exit strategies.
 I prefer to use candle CLOSE price as my stop as opposed to a doji.
 I have had too many doji's stop me out in the past and learned the hard way.
 But ultimately, it depends on my entry price where I get stopped out at.Looking for more stock training?
-Take our free stock market trading courses to help you get started.
+Take our free online trading courses to help you get started.

 Lets go a little bit more into the popular 9/20EMA swing trading strategy/ The key here is to watch for a 9/20 ema crossover on a daily chart.
 Many of times a stocks moving average lines will be in a downtrend or tied up in a consolidation phase.
 What you're watching for is the 9 ema to cross the 20 ema and a candlestick to close above the 9 ema on the daily chart.